Your AudienceDynamics of a Successful Book: Lesson 2

-Question 1: Who are your friends?
+Question 1: Who are my friends?

 Is that a little too specific?
 No. Here’s why.
-The only people who are going to buy your book are those who know it exists, have an interest in your book’s subject matter, and who know, like or trust you.
+The only people who are going to buy your book are those who know it exists, have an interest in your book’s subject matter, and who know, like, or trust you.
 In order for someone to buy your book, they have to know it exists.
 Amazon is not going to tell them.
 Bookstores (almost extinct establishments supposedly “responsible” for selling your book) are not going to tell them.
 And Oprah Winfrey is not going to tell them.

 You are going to tell them.
-And in order for you to tell them, I’ll assume that they already know, like or trust you, or you’re currently working hard to get them to know like or trust you.
+And in order for you to tell them, I’ll assume that they already know, like, or trust you, or you’re currently working hard to get them to know, like, or trust you.
 These folks are your audience; they’re the ones who are going to buy your book.

-Question 2: Who are your influencers?
+Question 2: Who are my influencers?

 There is one other, extremely important group that may buy your book.
-People who know, like or trust someone who knows, likes or trusts you.
+People who know, like, or trust someone who knows, likes, or trusts you.
 We call this “someone” an influencer.
-Think of it as a “friend-of-a friend.”
+Think of it as a “friend-of-a-friend.”
 They influence others (their audience) to pay attention to you or your book.
 That’s why we give books or introduce authors to influencers; so that they might learn about the book and/or the author and share the message or the author with their audience.
-That’s why authors do TV, radio and podcast interviews.
+That’s why authors do TV, radio, and podcast interviews.
 That’s why they guest post on other blogs.
 That’s why they join the conversation with a larger audience on Social Media.
 In addition to building their own audience, smart authors join in with other audiences … which, if done well, builds their audience.